EndPointCorp/end-point-blog/2015/04/27/how-to-bring-baby-to-tech-conference.html.md

 - **Didn’t Notice:** Probably about 50% didn’t notice I had a baby, especially when she was sleeping soundly in the carrier.
 - **Stares:** Around 50% may have stared.
 See below for more.
-- **Joke:** A really small percentage of people made some variation of the joke "Starting her early, eh?"
+- **Joke:** A really small percentage of people made some variation of the joke “Starting her early, eh?”
 - **Conversation:** An equally small percentage of people started a conversation with me, which often led to more technical talk.

 Here are some reasons I imagined behind the staring: